Outlier detection and trimmed estimation for general functional data: Trimmed estimators based on interdistances

-The idea behind this definition is that the $r_{i}$s will be small where the data is tight (usually near the center of the distribution) and large where the data is sparse, including regions with outliers.
-However, if there is a tight cluster of $n^{\ast }$ outliers and $\lceil \alpha n\rceil <n^{\ast }$ , the $r_{i}$s for the outliers will be small, perhaps smaller than for the \textquotedblleft good\textquotedblright\ data.
-For this reason, it is important to chose $\alpha $ large enough that at least one good observation will be captured by $r_{i}$ if $X_{i}$ is an outlier.
-In general, only $ \alpha =.50$ will guarantee this (see Proposition \ref{prop:BDP} in Section \ref{sec:Finite_Sample_Properties}).
-In practice, however, it is instructive to draw box-plots and histograms of the $r_{i}$s for different values of $ \alpha $; the outliers tend to emerge clearly and consistently as $\alpha $ increases.
+In principle the coverage parameter $\alpha $ could be any number between 0 and 1, but note that if there is a tight cluster of $n^{\ast }$ outliers and $\lceil \alpha n\rceil <n^{\ast }$, then the radii of the outliers will be small, perhaps even smaller than the radii of the \textquotedblleft good\textquotedblright\ observations, which would render them useless for our purposes.
+Therefore $\alpha $ must be large enough that at least one good observation is captured by $r_{i}$ whenever $X_{i}$ is an outlier.
+Since $n^{\ast }$ can be as large as $n/2$, in general only $\alpha \geq .50$ will guarantee this.
+On the other hand, taking $\alpha >.50$ may cause the opposite problem: that an outlying observation will always be captured by $ r_{i}$ when $X_{i}$ is not an outlier, making the radii of the \textquotedblleft good\textquotedblright\ observations too large (the formalization of these heuristics constitute the proof of Proposition \ref {prop:BDP} in Section \ref{sec:Properties}).
+For these reasons we will always take $\alpha =.50$ for estimation purposes.
+However, for outlier-screening purposes it is instructive to see boxplots and histograms of the radii for values of $\alpha $ less than $.50$; the outliers tend to emerge clearly and consistently as $\alpha $ increases.